pascomnet/documentation/mobydick/content_en/08acd/01actions.md

 ## Concept
 <!--FIXME reihenfolge: beispiel zuerst als konzept  -->

-Actions are an important and useful pascom phone system tool.
+Actions are an important and useful pascom phone system tool for SMBs, ContactCenters and larger [CallCenter](https://www.pascom.net/en/call-center "pascom CallCenter solutions").
 Through using actions, the process of each individual call flow can be controlled.

 Actions are available with the following objects: